top of page

 Lantern Festival — Traditional Chinese Valentine's Day and The End of Spring Festival Celebration

-Lantern Festival, also named Shangyuan Festival or Yuanxiao Festival, is on the 15th of January in the Traditional Chinese Calendar, the first full moon of the new year.
+Lantern Festival, also named Shangyuan Festival or Yuanxiao Festival, falls on the 15th of January in the Traditional Chinese Calendar, marking the first full moon of the new year.

 It is also the end of the Chinese New Year (also known as the Spring Festival) celebration.

-After all the celebration activities, new year's decorations will be packed up, and everything will go back to normal.
+Following all the Lantern Festive activities, New Year's decorations are packed up, and life returns to normal.

 Lanterns in Part of Painting "Ming Xianzong Yuanxiao Xingle Tu" About Celebrations of Lantern Festival of Chenghua Emperor